Written by the BaziGrid Team · Last reviewed: April 2026

 Common Questions

 Your Day Master is determined by your date of birth, specifically the day pillar of your Bazi chart.
-Enter your birth details into the BaziGrid Summary Grid and your Day Master is identified immediately as the first output.
+Enter your birth details into the BaziGrid Bazi Summary and your Day Master is identified immediately as the first output.

 Yes.
 The Day Master anchors your Behavioral Archetype, but the full profile is shaped by the elemental distribution across all four pillars.
 Same Day Master, different elemental weighting, produces meaningfully different outputs, including different structural strengths, friction points, and Macro Cycle responses.